-There are a few flowering bulbs that you can grow or force indoors.
+There is nothing easier than a few flowering bulbs that you can grow or force indoors.

 This year, I am really loving all the amaryllis that I started growing.

-I received a bunch from Gardener’s Supply that started blooming on Christmas Day and are still blooming today!
+I received a bunch from Gardener’s Supply and Breck’s that started blooming on Christmas Day and is still blooming today!
 They are fabulous!